 Addressing employee mental health and well-being is another long-term strategy that can significantly boost morale.
 Burnout, a syndrome now recognized by the World Health Organization, includes symptoms of energy depletion, negativity, and reduced productivity.
 Workplace stress can stem from various factors such as financial concerns, emotional trauma, and a culture of long hours and constant connectivity.

 Supporting employee mental health can be achieved by managers being open about their own mental health, offering flexibility, and communicating clearly about available mental health support.
-To address an employee’s persistent negative attitude, it is effective to have one-on-one meetings, diagnose issues, and suggest strategies for work-related problems or recommend time off for personal crisis.
+To address an employee's persistent negative attitude, it is effective to have one-on-one meetings, diagnose issues, and suggest strategies for work-related problems or recommend time off for a personal crisis.

 Real-life examples of successful morale-boosting initiatives